-All of the medicare insurance carriers pay us the exact same amount (in the form of a commission) no matter which plan we point you too.
+All of the medicare insurance carriers pay us the exact same amount (in the form of a commission) no matter which plans we point you to.
 This means that by using Integrity Now Insurance Brokers it will not cost you a penny because we are paid directly from the insurance carriers, so it is a win for you.

-For most people in the Los Angeles, CA area a medicare advantage plan is a very good option as Los Angles county has one of the most plan options (as compared to other States and Counties) to include dozens of plans with no additional monthly premiums.
+For most people in the Los Angeles, CA area a medicare advantage plan is a very good option as Los Angles county has one of the most plan options (as compared to other States and Counties) including dozens of plans with no additional monthly premiums.

 Areas that are more rural or a smaller county, it may be a better option (or their only option) to select a medicare supplement plan.
 Or you may want to want to not be restricted by which Doctor you can go to because they are out of network.

 You might be asking yourself, do I pick a Medicare Supplement or a Medicare Advantage Plan.
-What are all of the different plans and do they all cover me the same.
+What are all of the different plans and do they all cover me the same?
 Do each of these medicare plans cost money or do they charge no additional premium.
-Is there an advantage of picking one type of plan over another.
+Is there an advantage to picking one type of plan over another?
 Let’s start to explore some of these questions and more below.